 The following points aren’t the most important factors in buying a light bulb, but may help you find the perfect one for your needs.

 If you’re buying spotlights, the beam angle may be something to think about.
-Measured in degrees, the beam angle of a light determines how wide or how narrow the beam of light is that the bulb emits.
+Measured in degrees, the beam angle of a light determines how wide or how narrow the beam of light is that the light bulb emits.
 A 40° beam angle, for instance, would have a very narrow, focused beam suited to retails displays, while a 100° beam angle would cast a wider light more suitable for lighting corridors or larger rooms.

-If, by this point, you’re still not sure which bulb is the right one for you, don’t give up!
+If, by this point, you’re still not sure which light bulb is the right one for you, don’t give up!
 Have a look at our Help & Advice section, which gives you more detail on a lot of the points above, or failing that, contact our customer service team, who will be more than happy to help you.